Help! My toddler won’t eat meat!

 Toddlers are more likely to eat things they can feed themselves, and feed themselves easily, so offering meat as finger foods can help take out some of the frustration factors.

 The most important thing, at this point, is that Baby gets a healthy, balanced diet and that the two of you don’t fall into the habit of having power-struggles over food.
-Achieving these goals may mean being a little flexible during the toddler years, but the healthy eating habits you help Baby establish now will have an effect on the way he eats for the rest of his life.
+Achieving these goals may mean being a little flexible during the toddler years, but the healthy eating habits you help Baby establish now will have an effect on the way they eat for the rest of their life.

 Sources